Galois covers of Calabi-Yau manifolds: Introduction

 \subsection{Acknowledgements}

 I would first like to thank Claire Voisin for many invaluable conversations and for sharing original ideas that motivated and shaped this work.
 I am also grateful to Emanuele Macrì for his mentorship and his precious advice.
 I would like to thank Radu Laza for his fascinating talk in Cetraro, September 2024, during which he posed some of the questions discussed here.
-I am particularly indebted towards Franco Giovenzana for sharing his experience and knowledge.
-I finally thank Francesco Denisi and Ángel David Ríos Ortiz for many enriching conversations.
+I am particularly indebted towards Franco Giovenzana for sharing his experience and knowledge, as well as Francesco Denisi and Ángel David Ríos Ortiz for many enriching conversations.
+I finally thank Lisa Marquand and Moritz Hartlieb for spotting mistakes in earlier versions.
 The author benefited from the support of ERC Synergy Grant 854361 HyperK.